 Download a free copy of my brand board template that you can add your brand elements to here.
 It’s conveniently sized to print as an 8.5×11 so you can print it out and keep a hard copy of it handy as well.

 If you need a little help finding resources to create the elements of your brand board, you can check out my post about my favorite design resources for links to a ton of places that will help.
 A lot of those links even lead to freebies that you can use to get the job done, seriously!

 Hopefully that helps to point you in the right direction to DIY your branding.
 If you use this information to create your own brand board, I’d love to see what you created (and check out your business too!) so send me an email to show off your hard work!
 If it seems like too much work and you’d rather hire someone to work through it for you, well, I’m here for that too.

 I’m Krystal and I’m one of those quirky, super-introverted, stereotypical designer folks that’s in legit danger of becoming a hermit.
 You know the type.

-I’m also an unashamed geek, sarcastic to a fault, I laugh way too hard at Dad jokes, am totally hooked on Pokemon Go, and I probably drink too much coffee.
+I’m also an unashamed geek, sarcastic to a fault, I laugh way too hard at Dad jokes, am totally hooked on Fortnite, The Sims 4 and Pokemon Go, and I probably drink too much coffee.
 Oh, and I love, love, LOVE anime.
 Did I mention that I love anime?
 Because, seriously, I really love anime.